-If you’ve never needed to request an employment verification letter or you’ve never had to write one for an employee, chances are you’re not very familiar with what an employment verification letter is and when they’re needed.
+If you’ve never needed to request an employment verification letter or you’ve never had to write one for an employee, chances are you’re not very familiar with what an employment verification letter is and when it's needed.
 And that makes sense; these letters — which provide proof of employment — are certainly not the most common type of professional letter.
 Even if you’ve read up on how to format a business letter, you may still feel like you need to see a sample employment verification letter or an employment verification letter template before you’re comfortable writing or requesting one.
+Read on to learn how to request and write this type of letter.

-If you ever need to ask for an employment verification letter because you have an employment verification request from a prospective employer or for an application to buy or rent a home, you may need to ask your boss or manager (or former boss or manager), who may direct you to a human resource employee if your company has a human resource department.
+If you ever need to ask for an employment verification letter because you have an employment verification request from a prospective employer or for an application to buy or rent a home, you may need to ask your boss or manager (or former boss or manager), who may direct you to a human resource employee if your company has an HR department.

 While this kind of letter serves a very specific purpose, it’s really not so different from a recommendation letter or reference letter; in fact, it’s even a bit more simple because the writer is not expected to comment on the subject’s character or skills — they’re merely supposed to provide details about the employee’s current salary and job title.